KaanKesgin/SingularSuperletPY/README.md

 import matplotlib.pyplot as plt

 #import the functions
-import sst
+from SingularSuperletPY import sst
-# import cwt #uncomment if you want to compare the method (SST) with continuous wavelet transform (CWT)
+# from SingularSuperletPY import cwt #uncomment if you want to compare the method (SST) with continuous wavelet transform (CWT)

 filename = "\path\to\your\data"   # define the path to your data y        = np.load(filename)	  # load your data